 - Infusion ingredients

-Put your infusion ingredients in the alcohol, cover tightly and store in a cool, dark place (a pantry is great).
-If you’re using fresh fruits, veggies or herbs, be sure to thoroughly wash and dry those ingredients first—use organic if possible.
+Put your infusion ingredients into the alcohol, cover tightly, and store in a cool, dark place (a pantry is great).
+If you’re using fresh fruits, veggies, or herbs, be sure to thoroughly wash and dry those ingredients first—use organic if possible.

 - To make sure you are able to infuse long enough, it’s best to start early—about 3 weeks before you want to gift or use the booze.
-If you get the flavor you want before that time, simply fish out/strain out the infusion ingredients, and store the booze until you’re ready to use or gift it.
+If you get the flavor you want before that time, simply fish out or strain out the infusion ingredients and store the booze until you’re ready to use or gift it.

 - The longer everything sits in the alcohol, the stronger the flavor.
 It’s a good idea to taste your mixture every 5 days or so to see where it’s at.

 - Generally, the more porous and intensely flavored the ingredients (coffee beans, fresh herbs), the quicker they will add flavor.
-This isn’t an exact science, which is why it’s good to taste as you go!
-If your lemon-basil vodka is getting too herb-y, remove the basil halfway through and let the lemon peel sit alone for longer.
+This isn’t an exact science, which is why it’s good to taste as you go.
+If your lemon-basil vodka is getting too herb-y, remove the basil halfway through and let the lemon peel sit alone a bit longer.

-- Vodka, brandy and whiskey are my favorites to work with.
-The booze is less nuanced, so complementary flavor profiles are easier to come up with.
+- Vodka, brandy, and whiskey are my favorites to work with.
+The booze is less nuanced, so complementary flavor profiles are easier to figure out.

-- Rum or tequila will work too, although they lend themselves mainly to warm spices like cinnamon or clove, or tropical fruits like mango and lime.
+- Rum or tequila will also work, although they lend themselves mainly to warm spices like cinnamon or clove or tropical fruits like mango and lime.

 - Gin is a little trickier since the juniper berry flavor is already very pronounced.
-I’ve seen recipes for infused gin using cucumber, citrus, lavender and earl grey tea, though.
+But I have seen recipes for infused gin using cucumber, citrus, lavender, and earl grey tea.

 - Northwest Edible has a very thorough tutorial on this subject, including some guidelines for what flavors go with what booze, and Boozed and Infused is a great resource for recipe inspiration.